Set Up Your Tooling

 5. Accessibility Support

 Accessibility Support is very similar in principle to the much used Can I Use website, only for accessibility specifically.
 You can search for a particular element or attribute, and get a quick rundown of which assistive technologies are known to support it.
 It’s a great time saver to prevent cross-platform issues, e.g. if a feature is supported in VoiceOver on MacOS but not on NVDA/Windows.
-The project is community-drive and open-source, so it’s easy to raise an issue or contribute if you can.
+The project is community-drive and open-source, so it’s possible to raise an issue or contribute if you can.

 And some extras…